tythoneywell/schedule-builder/README.md

 flask run
 4. The console will tell you the address where the app is being hosted on your machine.

-5. To kill the docker session, navigate to Docker Desktop and kill the appropriate container.

 ## Project structure